 Guidelines for M.A.
 Applicants

-The preferred degree prerequisite for admission to the M.A. is a 4-year Honours B.A. in Religious Studies or a closely related field.
+The preferred degree prerequisite for admission to the M.A. is a 4-year Honours B.A. in Religion and Culture or a closely related field.

 Before applying, be sure that the thesis project you have in mind is within the areas of expertise of the faculty members listed on this website.
 Prospective students are encouraged to correspond with possible supervisors in advance to discuss the feasibility of their proposed thesis topic.